-5.1.1 Components of the Regional Emission Inventory
+5.1.1 Regional Emission Inventory Pollutants and Sectors

-40 C.F.R. § 51.308(d)(4)(v) requires a statewide emission inventory of pollutants that reasonably anticipate to cause or contribute to visibility impairment in any mandatory Class I area.
-As specified in the applicable USEPA guidance, the pollutants inventoried by the State of New Jersey include:
+A statewide emission inventory of pollutants, that reasonably anticipate to cause or contribute to visibility impairment, in any mandatory Class I area, is required in accordance with 40 C.F.R. § 51.308(d)(4)(v).
+As specified in the applicable USEPA guidance, the pollutants included in the regional modeling inventories for regional haze include:

+- sulfur dioxide,

 - volatile organic compounds,

 - nitrogen oxides,

 - fine particulate matter (PM{2.5}),

-- coarse particulate matter (PM10),
+- coarse particulate matter (PM10), and

-- ammonia, and

-- sulfur dioxides.
+- ammonia.

-The emission inventories also include carbon monoxide (CO), but this pollutant does not contribute to regional haze.
+The regional emission inventories also include carbon monoxide (CO), but this pollutant is not considered a precursor for regional haze.